zingolabs/zingolib/regtest/README.md

 ## Regtest Mode
 WARNING Experimental!
 The CLI can work in regtest mode, by locally running a `zcashd` and `lightwalletd`.
-This is now working with a simple `zingo-cli` invocation flag, with a little prior setup.
+This is now working with a simple `zingo-cli` invocation flag, with a little user setup.

 There are pre-made directories in this repo to support ready use of regtest mode.
 These are found in the `/regtest/` subdirectory.

-Usage example:
-Copy your compiled `zcashd` `zcash-cli` and `lightwalletd` binaries to `zingolib/regtest/bin/` or set up symlinks, etc.

-There are default config files for these binaries already in place in `/zingolib/regtest/conf/` - which can be edited also.
+There are default config files for these binaries already in place in `/zingolib/regtest/conf/` which can also be edited.

+Because regtest mode has no ability to cope with an initial `zcashd` state without any blocks, we have included files to produce an initial block height of one, with no variation between runs.
+These files are copied from a 'passive' directory (`zingolib/regtest/data/regtestvectors/`) into a newly cleared 'active' data directory at the beginning of each time regtest mode is run.
+This means, by default, any blocks added while zcashd is running are not retained for subsequent runs.

+The default config includes all network upgrades set to block height 1, therefore all network upgrades are active by default in regtest mode.

+# Usage example:
+You must copy your compiled `zcashd` and `lightwalletd` binaries to `zingolib/regtest/bin/` or set up symlinks, etc. `zcash-cli` is also needed if you wish to interact with your `zcashd` instance while it is running.

+Run `cargo build` to produce the `zingo-cli` binary.

-For example, from your `zingolib/` directory, with a binary produced from `cargo build`, you can run:
+From your `zingolib/` directory, you can run:
 `./target/debug/zingo-cli --regtest --data-dir regtest/data/zingo --server=127.0.0.1:9067`

 This will start `zcashd` and `lightwalletd` and then connect to these tools with an interactive `zingo-cli`.
 It currently takes a few seconds to do so, even on a fast machine, to give the daemons time to boot.

 These daemons will be killed when the user exits `zingo-cli` using the `quit` command.
-If there is an issue starting or shutting down regtest mode, it's possible you will have to shut down the daemons manually.
+However, if there is an issue starting or shutting down regtest mode, it's possible you will have to shut down the daemons manually.

 You should see several diagnostic messsages, and then:
 `regtest detected and network set correctly!